K-arch27/archscript/README.md

 Choice of User Login Shell (bash, fish, zsh)

-Choice of Aur helper/Pacman Frontend (yay, paru, octopi + yay, octopi + paru)

 Choice for Multilib Repo

 Choice for BlackArch Repo

 Choice for Chaoctic-aur repo

+Choice of Aur helper/Pacman Frontend (yay, paru, octopi + yay, octopi + paru) (If Chaotic-Aur is added For now) (I'm looking for Making Aur pkg inside this script instead of relying on Chaotic Aur Or Adding Chaotic Aur Inside the Iso for pacstrapping)

 Choice for Including /home or not inside of the main subvolume for snapshot

+Choice For formating /home to Ext4 or Btrfs Or to Keep it As is If on a different partition

 ### -----------Important Information-----------

 0: Pre-requisite
 UEFI Only For now
-Partition needs to be done before launching the script
+Partition needs to be done before launching the script (Or Done on TTY2 while the script First Ask for the Partition if you forgot)

 KNOW BUG:
--When choosing a username or a password certain special characters will break the script
+-When Inputing text into the script (Username, Password, Hostname, etc..) special characters will break the script (Please Avoid Any special Character)
 (For now I recommand entering a simple password and changing it after the installation if you want special charaters like @"' inside of it)

 ### ------------Install Instruction------------